Setting Sustainability Targets

 We support companies in:

-- Developing your organisational strategy and tools towards a Carbon Neutral Transition
+- Developing your organisational strategy and tools toward a Carbon Neutral Transition;

-- Highlighting the value of your sustainable products and value chains towards your stakeholders and and customers
+- Highlighting the value of your sustainable products and value chains towards your stakeholders and customers;

 Example of target setting

-To set a carbon target we first thoroughly analyse the company profile and select most relevant measures.
-As an example, Science based target well below 2 degrees could look like presented in the figure below.
-Here we developed scenario for a specific climate target and calculated the amount of CO2 mitigation needed to fulfil it.
-Consequently, the selected measures are connected with the total costs per year required for the carbon reduction.
+To set a carbon target we first thoroughly analyse the company profile and select the most relevant measures.
+As an example, a science-based target well below 2 degrees could look like that presented in figure 2.
+Here we developed a scenario for a specific climate target and calculated the amount of CO2 mitigation needed to fulfill it.
+Consequently, the selected measures are connected with the total costs per year required for carbon reduction.
 This integration of carbon and economic figures helps to understand the cost and effort of achieving the selected scenario.